AxsPlayer/Course_Machine-learning/Stanford_Course/CS231n/Course_7/README.md

 ## Regularization.
 - Add term to loss.
 (L1 + L2) But L2 loss may not make a lot sense in nueral network.
 - Dropout: 0.5 is common.
 One interpretation is that the network cast the importance to all the features to prevent overfitting.
 Another interpretation is that the dropout is ensemble of models.
+At test time, multiply by drop prob.